redstone-finance/browserify-redstone-flash-storage/README.md

 # browserify-redstone-flash-storage

-This repo contains a very simple example is using redstone-flash-storage module along with ethers.js in a pure HTML-JS application.
+This repo contains a very simple example of using redstone-flash-storage module along with ethers.js in a pure HTML-JS application.

 ## How to use